vic-c137/kotlin-boids/README.md

 ## Building and Running

-### Building the randomSwarmSource
+### Running the JVM command line program

- * If running with gradle.properties INCLUDE_ANDROID=true, ensure that the Android SDK is installed
- * Open the project in IntelliJ IDEA (built using 2017.3 EAP)
+Open the project in IntelliJ IDEA 2017.3.3 or later, then from the command line:

- * Create a file `local.properties` in the root directory of the project specifying the path to the Android SDK installation, if used.
- * Run `./gradlew build`
+ * Run `./gradlew :cli-jvm:run`

+The simulation visualization output file pate will be displayed on the console.